QSaman/MarkDownFiles/TextEditors/vim.md

 # Search tips

 If you want to disable highlighted search text, run `:nohls` or `:nohlsearch`.
-If you try to search for a new word, it will not be highlighted so you should  enable it by running `hls` or `hlsearch`.
+If you try to search for a new word, it will not be highlighted so you should  enable it by running `:hls` or `:hlsearch`.
 A better approach is to empty search register by running `:let @/=''` without touching the highlight variable.

 ## Searching in multiple files